PointNet#

 }

-• module: either multimeter_report or membrane_report, both the same
+• module: either multimeter_report or membrane_report, which are interchangeable

-• variable_name: name of the variable being recorded, will depend on the NEST cell model
+• variable_name: name of the variable being recorded; it will depend on the NEST cell model

 • cells: a node_set defines what cells to record